dnanexus/dxCompiler/doc/ExpertOptions.md

 # Setting DNAnexus-specific attributes in extras.json

-When writing a dnanexus applet the user can specify options through the [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata#annotated-example) file.
+When writing a DNAnexus applet the user can specify options through the [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata#annotated-example) file.
 The dxCompiler equivalent is the *extras* file, specified with the `extras` command line option.

+*Note:* the first-level keys in the extras file have been changed to camel case; however, all the old keys (v2.1.0 and earlier) are still recoginzed.

 ## Default and per-task attributes